Top 25 best action games for Android phones and tablets

 Combat will remind you a bit of Tesla vs. Lovecraft, but the RPG elements will make sure those two games have their own gameplay cycles.
 Although it's still intense, the amount of sheer action is nowhere near the other title.

 Danmaku Unlimited 3

 Android is the platform to go to for bullet hell shmups these days, and Danmaku Unlimited 3 is one of the most visually arresting examples of it.
 With its dense action and ethereal palette, this shooter amazes through a simple but well-executed concept.
-Furthermore, something that has clearly set this game apart from the others is the music.
+Furthermore, something that has clearly set this title apart from the others is the music.

 Tomb of the Mask